An Evening with Chicago

 Chicago’s lifetime achievements include two Grammy Awards, two American Music Awards, Founding Artists of the John F. Kennedy Center for the Performing Arts, a star on the Hollywood Walk of Fame, a Chicago street dedicated in their honor, and keys to and proclamations from an impressive list of US cities.
 Record sales top the 100,000,000 mark, and include 21 Top 10 singles, 5 consecutive Number One albums, 11 Number One singles and 5 Gold singles.
 An incredible 25 of their 37 albums have been certified platinum, and the band has a total of 47 gold and platinum awards.

 Chicago have toured every year since the beginning – they’ve never missed a year.
 The original three band members are Robert Lamm on keyboards and vocals, Lee Loughnane on trumpet and vocals and James Pankow on trombone.
-The band line-up also includes Wally Reyes, Jr. on drums, Keith Howland on guitar and vocals, Lou Pardini on keyboards and vocals, Ray Herrmann on sax and flute, Neil Donell on vocals, Brett Simons on bass and Ramon “Ray” Yslas on percussion.
+The band line-up also includes Wally Reyes, Jr. on drums, Tony Obrohta on guitar, Lou Pardini on keyboards and vocals, Ray Herrmann on sax and flute, Neil Donell on vocals, Brett Simons on bass and Ramon “Ray” Yslas on percussion.

 From the signature sound of the Chicago horns, their iconic Vocalists, and a few dozen of ever-Classic Songs, this band’s concerts are celebrations.
-2020 marks the band’s 53rd consecutive year of touring, without missing a single concert date!
+2022 will mark the band’s 55th consecutive year of touring!

 Chicago continue to be true ambassadors for their beloved hometown, carrying the city’s name with pride and dignity around the world.

 Make Me Smile Does Anybody Really Know What Time It Is?

 25 or 6 to 4 Saturday In The Park

 Beginnings Questions 67 and 68